 Use diesel fuel only.
-The diesel generator (if so equipped) is also fueled by the same system used to fuel the motorhome chassis engine.
-Consider the fuel requirements of the generator (if so equipped) when making a decision on the type of fuel to use.
+The diesel generator and the Aqua Hot system (if so equipped) are fueled by the same system used to fuel the motor home chassis engine.
+Consider the fuel requirements of the generator and the Aqua Hot system (if so equipped) when making a decision on the type of fuel to use.